Sex Crimes Defense in Minnesota

 In sex crimes prosecutions, much at stake.
 But typically the prosecution has little or no real, physical evidence.

 Traditionally, prosecutors would charge “the most serious, provable offense” based upon the evidence they thought they had.
-In recent years, many prosecutors have lowered their charging standards.
+But in recent years, many prosecutors have lowered their standards for charging.

 Children Can and Do Bear False Witness